Joseph Peabody: Pepper trade and China trade

 For several years Joseph Peabody competed in the China trade, and continued the famous pepper trade between Salem, Massachusetts and Sumatra.

 Capture of the Friendship by pirates

-In 1830 Peabody's ship Friendship was attacked and captured off the village of Quallah-Battoo (Kuala Batee, South West Aceh, Aceh, Indonesia) by Malay pirates while loading pepper.
+In 1831 the ship Friendship was attacked and captured off the village of Quallah-Battoo (Kuala Batee, South West Aceh, Aceh, Indonesia) by Malay pirates while loading pepper.
+The vessel was not owned by Peabody but by the Salem firm of Silsbee, Pickman, and Stone.
 The ship James Monroe of New York set out to recover the Friendship, with the help of crew from Governor Endicott of New York and brig Palmer.
 The pirates initially refused to surrender, but jumped overboard and fled after the three ships opened fire on the village.
 The following morning, four Friendship survivors in poor condition showed up in a small boat, having swum two miles down the coast and hidden in the jungle in order to escape the pirates.

 In reprisal for the massacre of the crew of the Friendship, a punitive expedition was launched in 1832, now known as the First Sumatran Expedition.